kandanapp/kandan/README.md

 =======
 * CloudFuji for leading and sponsoring the initial development of Kandan
 * [Sacha Greif](http://sachagreif.com/i-wrote-a-book/) for his __amazing__ design job and exacting implemntation standards on Kandan.
 A wonder and a pleasure to work with.
-* [Andrew Hampton](https://github.com/andrewhampton) For the initial manual server install instructions
+* [Andrew Hampton](https://github.com/andrewhampton) For the initial manual server install instructions.
+* [Thomas Risberg](https://github.com/trisberg) For the Cloud Foundry install instructions and compatibility fixes.

 LICENSE
 =======